 Current NIEER Projects

-The National Institute for Early Education Research (NIEER) supports excellence and equity in early childhood education by conducting and disseminating nonpartisan research and policy analysis.
+Founded in 2002, the National Institute for Early Education Research (NIEER) supports excellence and equity in early childhood education by conducting and disseminating nonpartisan research and policy analysis.
 The Institute is committed to promoting young children’s early learning and development through science and evidence-based policy making.
-NIEER’s signature product is an annual report on the state of preschool in the United States, based on a survey of state pre-K programs that is now in its 11th year.
-NIEER researchers also work to support young learners through the design and development of high-quality curriculum, assessments, and other supports for practice.
+NIEER’s signature product is an annual report on the state of preschool in America based on a survey of state pre-K programs that is now in its 11th year.
+NIEER researchers also work to support young learners through the design and development of high-quality curriculum, assessments, professional development and other supports for practice.
 NIEER has been awarded $66 million dollars in external funding since its inception.

 Center on Enhancing Early Learning Outcomes (CEELO).
 One of 22 Comprehensive Centers funded by the U.S. Department of Education, CEELO will strengthen the capacity of State Education Agencies (SEAs) to lead sustained improvements in early learning opportunities and outcomes.
-Leadership Team: Lori Connors-Tadros, Jana Martella, Tom Schultz, and Steve Barnett.

-State Preschool Yearbook.
-An annual publication tracking funding, access, and policies of state preschool programs since 2002, the Yearbook serves as a resource for policymakers, advocates, and researchers to make more informed decisions as state-funded preschool education.
 PI: Steve Barnett.
+Senior Project Director: Lori Connors-Tadros.

+State Preschool Yearbook is an annual publication tracking funding, access, and policies of state preschool programs since 2002.
+It serves as a resource for policymakers, advocates, and researchers to make more informed decisions as state-funded preschool education.
+PI: Steve Barnett; Coordinator: Megan Carolan.

 Evaluation of Arkansas Better Chance for School Success.
 Evaluation of the Arkansas Better Chance preschool program.
 PI: Kwanghee Jung.

 Documenting and Evaluating the Adaptation of the AVANCE Parent-Child Education Program for Diverse Cultures.
-Evaluation of model implementation and cultural adaptations in sites in Cloquet (MN), Brooklyn (NY) and Newark (NJ).
+Evaluation of model implementation and cultural adaptations as well as impacts on children and parents through a randomized trial.
 PI: Milagros Nores.